 Jaya’s home was modest.
 The kitchen had a coat of cow dung and was minimally lit, mostly depending on natural light.
 The meals were wholesome and organic.
 On the night of our visit, Jaya prepared us a festive meal of Puran poli and amti (special local green gravy).
 On most other days, their basic meal includes rice, dal, vegetable and raw onion and chilly.

-It is interesting to note how the villagers get their energy from food in spite of limited resources.
+It is interesting to learn how the locals get their energy from food in spite of limited resources.
 The tea is black and sugary for instant glucose.
 Dal is a staple for proteins.
 Many of them do not consume milk or dairy products as they believe the milk belongs to the calf.
 Although, some villagers do entertain whims and fancies of guests by offering milk tea on request and also non-vegetarian meals, because Atithi devo bhava, remember?

 Fireflies…here, there and everywhere